WZY009/My-Leetcode-Record/README.md

 1. leetcode 144.
 Binary Tree Preorder Traversal - Nothing special
 2. leetcode 226.
 Invert Binary Tree - That's a horrible record that I can't make it!!!
 Why?
 I think the reason is that I don't get deep understand of traversal process and mistake the meaning of quesiton!
 I use level traversal at first, which is a huge mistake!
 3. leetcode 116.
 Populating Next Right Pointers in Each Node - I use level traversal.
 But labuladong uses a new way that I've never seen it before.
 He put two nodes together so as to view the 2-forks tree as a 3-forks tree.
 He only needs to link the node1->next to node2.

+### Long time no see!!!
+#### 5.18
+1. leetcode 105.
+Construct Binary Tree from Preorder and Inorder Traversal - Well done.
+At this time, I use reference convey so as to reduce space cost.
+In Dec.
+25th 2021, I don't really understand that.
+2. leetcode 654.
+Maximum Binary Tree - Well done!
+#### 5.19
+1. leetcode 889.
+Construct Binary Tree from Preorder and Postorder Traversal - Don't confuse this question and lc 105!
+You should use less than 2 minutes to slove it.
+2. leetcode 297.
+Serialize and Deserialize Binary Tree - Two method.
+The first one is preorder traversal, the other one is using descent traversal.
+The details
+3. leetcode 652.
+Find Duplicate Subtrees - The key point is serialization!
+A vital fact: Any preorder and postorder series(include null pointer) can represent a unique binary tree!
+Serialize the subtree and store it into a umap.
+Every time you can check whether there is a same series in the umap.
+#### 5.20
+1. leetcode 912.
+Sort an Array - Don't think mergesort() is very easy to build!
+You have to understand how sort() and merge() worked!
+Specially merge()
+2. leetcode 88.
+Merge Sorted Array - Using reverse dual pointers to reduce space complexity!
+A tricky way!
+3. leetcode 315.
+Count of Smaller Numbers After Self - A kind of partial relation question.
+The details are very clear in the labuladong's explanation!
+#### 5.21
+1. leetcode 493.
+Reverse Pairs - A kind of partial relation question.
+Mergesort is very convenient to slove partial relationship problem.
+You just need to add something in merge() so as to get the result.
+But remember, you can use ascending attribute to optimize the process.
+2. leetcode 327.
+Count of Range Sum - This question is very tricky.
+You need to use preSum to reduce the order of array.
+Then, you use mergesort to record the pair meeting the requirement.
+The details are shown in https://leetcode.cn/problems/count-of-range-sum/solution/qu-jian-he-de-ge-shu-by-leetcode-solution/
+3. leetcode 230.
+Kth Smallest Element in a BST - Just like kth smallest element in a descending array.
+I just use a inorder traversal to slove it easily.